 If an alert produces too much information, try separating different keywords with a comma (e.g. “Flower Delivery in Melbourne”).
 This will alert you whenever either word is mentioned on the web while still filtering out irrelevant content for each term.
 You can also choose different languages for your alerts to check by clicking the “Change Language” link below the search box.

-Now that you know how to create Google Alerts for yourself, there are still some things you need to consider before using them.
+Now that you know how to set up google alerts for yourself, there are still some things you need to consider before using them.
 Luckily the most important one is easy enough to fix

 Always check multiple sources when finding content online.
 No matter how credible a website might seem always cross-check its facts with at least one more source.
 Also, remember that all of your alerts will be sent back in text format unless you opted for email alerts from the beginning so look for reputable sites that have been around for a while and have lots of information available on them.